Dependency injection

 autowire

 autowire: true instructs the dependency injection component to calculate the required dependencies from type declarations.
-This works for constructor injection and inject*() methods.
-The calculation generates a service initialization code which is cached in the TYPO3 Core cache.
+The calculation generates service initialization code.

 autoconfigure

-It is suggested to enable autoconfigure: true as this automatically adds Symfony service tags based on implemented interfaces or base classes.
-For example, autoconfiguration ensures that classes implementing \TYPO3\CMS\Core\SingletonInterface are publicly available from the Symfony container and marked as shared (shared: true).
+This directive instructs the dependency injection component to automatically add Symfony service tags based on implemented interfaces and base classes.
+For instance, autoconfiguration ensures that classes implementing SingletonInterface are publicly available from the Symfony container and marked as shared (shared: true).

 Model exclusion

-The path exclusion exclude: '../Classes/Domain/Model/*' excludes your models from the dependency injection container, which means you cannot inject them nor inject dependencies into them.
-Models are not services and therefore should not require dependency injection.
-Also, these objects are created by the Extbase persistence layer, which does not support the DI container.
+The path exclusion exclude: '../Classes/Domain/Model/*' excludes your models from the dependency injection container: You cannot inject them nor inject dependencies into them.
+Models are not services but data objects and therefore should not require dependency injection.
+Also, these objects are usually created by the Extbase persistence layer, which does not support the DI container.

 Copied!